fakhirula/kopi-mantan/README.md

 - Create a new Pull Request

 ### Note
 - If you want to make some changes in the CSS style.
-Don't edit the `.css` file, use the SCSS file instead which is in the root directory.
+Don't edit the `.css` file, use the ```bash npm run build:css``` file instead which is in the root directory.

 ## License
 kopi-mantan is under MIT License.